Philly police head decries tear gas usage against protesters

-PHILADELPHIA (AP) — Philadelphia’s police commissioner, along with the mayor, apologized to the public Thursday for giving statements that were “substantially inaccurate” in the days after tear gas, bean bags and pepper spray were used against protesters who were trapped on a highway.
+PHILADELPHIA (AP) — Philadelphia’s police commissioner, along with the mayor, apologized to the public Thursday for giving statements that were inaccurate in the days after tear gas, bean bags and pepper spray were used against protesters who were trapped on a highway.

 At least one high ranking commander took a voluntary demotion, and Commissioner Danielle Outlaw said a member of the city’s SWAT team who was seen in videos spraying protesters with pepper spray will be notified Friday that he is suspended with the intent to dismiss him.
 The apologies and personnel decisions came the same day The New York Times released a reconstructed video of the June 1 confrontation on Interstate 676.